Emergency Lighting Risk Assessments to BS 5266-1:2016

 Amusement Parks & Theme Park Electrical Inspections

-ESI: Electrical can carry out expert electrical testing and evaluation of any Amusements and Theme Parks Premises and would be happy to quote for any installation work as required.
+ESI: Electrical Safety Inspections can carry out expert electrical testing and evaluation of any Amusements and Theme Park premises and would be happy to quote for any remedial works as required.

 Section 740 of BS 7671 Requirements for Electrical Installations recognises that some installations are exposed to many differing and onerous circumstances, as they are frequently installed, dismantled, moved to a new location then installed and operated again.

 To compound problems, such installations can be exposed to the elements, open to the general public, house animals and livestock and be operated as a place of work.

 The equipment must function without compromising safety, therefore, the installation has to be fit for purpose and be designed to cope with ever-changing conditions.